TaygaHoshi/tt-project/Classes/Soldier.md

 Choose one style to start specializing in.
 You gain all of the listed benefits of that style.
 1. *Strength specialization:* Combat techniques you perform are considered to have +1 POW and gain a +1 bonus to their precision rolls.
 2. *Endurance specialization:* Spending aptitude points on VIT increases your maximum health by 2.
 This includes previously spent points.
 3. *Magical specialization:* Choose any simple novice spell.
-You can cast this spell by spending energy instead.
+You can cast this spell by spending energy as normal.

 ## Armor Specialization 1
 Choose an armor weight category.
 You get the following benefits while wearing an armor in that category.